City of Suffolk Broadband Initiatives

 In today's day and age, access to high-speed broadband internet is paramount for success across all stages of life.
 Suffolk City Council and City Staff are committed to obtaining the Governor of Virginia's goal of universal broadband coverage by 2024, focusing on the large portions of rural, out-lying areas that have little to no viable internet access.

 The City has taken advantage of a variety of funding opportunities which have made closing the digital divide significantly easier.
-With the provision of CARES Act funding, State run grant program submittals, and Federally administered provider assistance programs, the City of Suffolk finds itself in a position to capitalize on these various funding opportunities.
-These opportunities stand to potentially result in City-wide universal broadband coverage in a relatively short time frame.
+With the provision of CARES Act funding, the VATI Grant Award, and Federally administered FCC funding, the City of Suffolk finds itself in a position to capitalize on these various funding opportunities.
+These opportunities will result in City-wide universal broadband coverage in a relatively short time frame.

 RDOF (Rural Digital Opportunity Fund)